spectrocloud/librarium/docs/docs-content/clusters/edge/third-party-integrations/tailscale.md

   :::info

-  In the above `stages` block, you are using the device ID of your Edge device as the hostname with which to register your device with Tailscale.
+  In the above `stages` block, you are using the device ID of your Edge device (read from `/sys/class/dmi/id/product_uuid`) as the hostname with which to register your device with Tailscale.
 For more information about how this ID is generated, refer to [Install Configurations](../edge-configuration/installer-reference.md#device-id-uid-parameters).

-  If you want to use a different hostname, you can change the parameter to the hostname you'd like to use.
-However, you cannot use `localhost` as the hostname.
+  If you want to use a different hostname, especially when using the `deviceUIDPaths` parameter in the user-data, you can adjust the two `ID=$(cat /sys/class/dmi/id/product_uuid)` lines in the content above to match your custom device naming configuration.

   :::